drhsqlite/fossil-mirror/www/caps/index.md

 defined in user categories, you can assign caps to individual users.
 You may want to have the [cap reference][ref] open when doing such work.

-However, it is useful at this time to expand on the logical expression [above](#cat), which covered only the four fixed user categories.
+It is useful at this time to expand on the logical expression [above](#cat), which covered only the four fixed user categories.
 When we bring the individual user capabilities into it, the complete expression of the way Fossil implements user power becomes: